 We go to trial and make them pay.
-Workers Compensation matters are not decided at Circuit Court.
-Rather, they are handled at hearings before the Illinois Workers Compensation Commission.
+Workers Compensation matters are not decided before a judge or jury.
+Instead, there are hearings before the Illinois Workers Compensation Commission.
 For Cook County Cases, the Commission is at the State of Illinois Building (100 W. Randolph on the 8th Floor) in Chicago.
 In collar counties, hearings are held at courthouses or municipal buildings.
 At trial, an arbitrator will hear the evidence and makes determinations on whether an injury should be covered under Workers Comp, whether a person should be off work, and what medical treatment is appropriate.
 An arbitrator can award penalties and attorneys fees against an employer who refuses to provide Workers Comp benefits in good faith.

 We know workers comp.
 We are not afraid to try cases and we have a long record of success.
 We will guide you through the complicated process from beginning to end.
 We will make sure that you are able to see the best doctors in your area from the very beginning.
 We press the insurance company to pay temporary total disability (TTD) benefits promptly so that your family doesn’t suffer.
 We will make sure your doctors and therapy providers get paid.

 Once you reach maximum medical improvement, we will get you the best settlement that we can, or we’ll take the case to trial if the insurance company is being unfair.
 We have handled Workers Compensation cases for over 40 years and we know how to maximize the recovery in your case.

 The attorney who handled your real estate closing or traffic ticket or divorce has probably never appeared before the Illinois Workers Compensation Commission, which has its own rules, procedures, and idiosyncracies.
 We are familiar with them all.